The activities during the mitigation review will include the following:

 In support of Mitigation Proposal Review, the Customer will need to:

-- Send email to Veracode Security Program Management team to requests a review of mitigation proposals.
+- Send email to CA Veracode Security Program Management team to requests a review of mitigation proposals.

 - Submit Mitigation Proposals using the TSRV (Techniques, Specifics, Risk unaddressed, and Verification) method.